eklavyaj/Image-Colorizer/README.md

 # Image-Colorizer

 A neural network coded in PyTorch to color a black and white image.
-The neural network is an encoder-decoder which allows for variable sizes of input images and is benefitial when the number of outputs is greater than the number of inputs.
+The neural network is an encoder-decoder which allows for variable sizes of input images and is beneficial when the number of outputs is greater than the number of inputs.

 The grayscale image has a single channel explaining the brightness of each pixel.
 To properly define a colored image we require 3 channels.